lashoun/upgraded-fefates-randomizer/README.md

                         probability of editing growths in a variability pass -gsm GROWTHS_SUM_MIN, --growths-sum-min GROWTHS_SUM_MIN
-                        will adjust grwoths until sum is higher than specified value -mp MOD_P, --mod-p MOD_P
+                        will adjust grwoths until sum is higher than specified value -mc MODIFIER_COEFFICIENT, --modifier-coefficient MODIFIER_COEFFICIENT
+                        will increase all modifiers by specified coefficient -mp MOD_P, --mod-p MOD_P
                         probability of editing modifiers in a variability pass -np N_PASSES, --n-passes N_PASSES